hikeventures/hikeventures.github.io/_posts/2016-03-25-risk-rain-jacket-pants-home-hiking.markdown

 The philosophy of ultralight hiking is that you feel more comfortable on your hike when you carry less.
 However, leaving essential items like a rain jacket at home may cause discomfort as well when it starts raining.

-I believe that the ultralight principle should only be applied On gear to cut weight on essentials but only in a way that your gear is still functional.
+I believe that the ultralight principle should only be applied on gear to cut weight on essentials but only in a way that your gear is still functional.

 So should you take your rain jacket and pants on your next hiking trip.
 I would say: "Yes, definitely if you want to enjoy your time outdoors as much as possible and stay healthy".